Nottingham Outlaws (rugby league team): History of the Outlaws

 In 2018, the club finally secured a permanent home at Lenton Lane, the former site of the now-defunct Greenwood Meadows F.C.

+Women's team

+In 2012, the women's team took part in the inaugural Women's Challenge Cup in which they reached the quarter-finals before losing to Featherstone Rovers.
+In 2024, the team joined the Midlands Championship.

 Juniors

 Nottingham Outlaws' junior teams take part in the Midlands Junior League.

 In 2009, Outlaws under-16s were crowned Midlands Champions, leading to a number of players being selected to represent the East Midlands and later the full Midlands teams.
 Numerous players have since gone on the achieve this at various age groups from under-12 to under-18.

 2012 saw five Outlaws juniors being selected to tour Serbia with the Midlands under-18s.

 The successful development of players at the club has also seen players involved with professional clubs, Sheffield Eagles, Wakefield Trinity Wildcats and Castleford Tigers.